Kiranv2004/Student-Attendance-System-with-Anti-s-Spoofing-Security-and-Masked-face-Detection-and-Face-Emotions/README.md

 **C. Face Recognition** (Only if anti-spoofing passes)
 - Extract face encoding from detected face
+- For masked faces: Uses upper face region encoding or masked-specific encodings
-- Compare with all stored encodings in database
+- Compare with all stored encodings in database (normal and masked variants)
 - Calculate face distance using Euclidean distance
-- Match threshold: 0.6 (lower = stricter)
+- Match threshold: 0.6 for normal faces, 1.2 for masked faces (more lenient)
 - Returns: Student ID, Name, Confidence score

 **D. Emotion Detection** (Optional, if DeepFace available)